 The main spectacular of Carnival takes place in the Sambadrome.
 Here, Rio’s hottest samba schools strut their stuff in front of a 90,000 strong crowd, each vying to be crowned the winners of the Sambadrome parade.
 Watching this awesome spectacle on TV just doesn’t do it justice; nothing can describe the atmosphere and exhilaration you get from actually being there.

 Tickets for the parade on Sunday and Monday are the most popular and can sell out months in advance – so book as soon as you can.
-Check out our hostel package that includes a ticket into the Sambadrome.
+Check out our hostel package that includes a ticket into the Section 11 of the Sambadrome.

 Sections 5 and 7 in the Sambadrome will get you the best views, but if you want a guaranteed seat, go for Section 9 – it’s the only section with allocated seating.
 Even better, get a seat in Section 13 and you’ll have first dibs on the costumes left behind by the samba dancers.